jhpark-prof/ntruplus-security-considerations/draft-jhpark-cfrg-ntruplus-security-considerations.md

 The encapsulation algorithm (see Section 6.3.1 of {{KP26}}) internally samples an n-bit random message m.
 The message should be generated using an approved RBG.
 The algorithm outputs a ciphertext c and a 32-byte shared secret K.

-The shared secret K and an intermediate randomness ρ are derived as (K, ρ) := H(m, F(pk)).
+The shared secret K and an intermediate randomness ρ are derived as (K, \rho) := H(m, F(pk)).
 The inclusion of F(pk) in this derivation is intended to provide resistance against multi-target attacks.

-A short polynomial r is generated from ρ by the CBD sampling procedure, written as r := CBD(ρ).
+A short polynomial r is generated from \rho by the CBD sampling procedure, written as r := CBD(\rho).
 The encoded message polynomial is computed as M := Encode(m, G(r)) using the semi-generalized one-time pad (SOTP) operation, which is designed so that the coefficients of M follow the same CBD distribution.
 The ciphertext is then computed as c = hr + M. The resulting ciphertext polynomial is represented in NTT form.

 After encapsulation is completed, the n-bit random message should be securely erased.